Shipping Samples to a Biorepository

 Tip: You can sort sample eligibility on the Samples Page by clicking the “Biobanking Eligible” column header in the Samples Summary Table.
 Clicking once will pull all Samples with a “No” eligible status to the top of the list.
 Clicking twice will pull all Samples with a “Yes” eligible status to the top of the list

-Troubleshooting Sample Eligibility
+Troubleshooting Sample Eligibility - OvDx LIMS Partners Only

 Use the chart below to troubleshoot sample eligibility.